PvtKowalski/synthetic-faces/makehuman-scripts/readme.txt

 - Add custom random plugin to Makehuman plugin directory.
-- you need to manually psort geometries in folders (see generation script)
+- you need to manually sort geometries in folders (see generation script)
 - Launch Makehuman.
 - ...
 - Paste script to Makehuman scripting tab.